voxel51/fiftyone/docs/source/teams/cloud_media.rst

     session = fo.launch_app(dataset)

 If desired, this can be disabled via the ``cache_app_images`` parameter of your :ref:`media cache config <teams-media-cache-config>`.
 Viewing video datasets in the App will never cause previously uncached videos to be cached locally.

 .. note::

-    Pro tip: it is strongly encouraged to populate the metadata on your datasets at creation time:
+    Pro tip: we recommend that you populate the metadata on your datasets at creation time:

     .. code-block:: python